zaid-devel/Learning_React/01/Readme.md

 *| Step 3: Render Components in App.jsx*
     1. In App.jsx file, import the Greeting and ProductInfo components
     2. Inside the App component's return statement, render both components.

+# Lists

+In React, we will render lists with some type of loop.
+The JavaScript map() array method is generally the preferred method.